Structure and computability of preimages in the Game of Life: The basic gadgets

 \subsection{Shifting and inverting a signal}

 The charged turn allows us to construct charged wires and turn them.
-However, for now the wires are cumbersome, if not impossible, to work with, since the phase of the wire stays in lockstep with the grid, and our gadgets do not align nicely modulo three.
-Thus, we introduce a gadget that allows free manipulation of the phase, namely the \emph{inverter}, shown in Figure~\ref{fig:phaseshifternot}.
+However, for now the wires are cumbersome, if not impossible, to work with: our gadgets do not align nicely modulo three (the period of the signals), and we cannot yet shift the phase of the signal.
+Thus, we introduce a gadget that allows the free manipulation of the phase, namely the \emph{inverter}, shown in Figure~\ref{fig:phaseshifternot}.

 As a mnemonic, the reader may find it useful to visualize the contents of the bottom two inhabited rows as the ``feet'' of the gadget.
 In terms of these feet, the inverter kicks the signal with its smaller foot, or its \emph{kicker} (in the figure, the westmost one) to invert it.
-As a side effect it increments the phase of the signal by one, i.e.\ the horizontal distance between a red cells on the west side and one on the east side is $-1 \bmod 3$.
+As a side effect it increments the phase of the signal by one, i.e.\ the horizontal distance between a marked cell on the west side and one on the east side is $-1 \bmod 3$.
 The inverter gate propagates a charge in the direction of the kick, which in the figure is from east to west.

 Since $2$ and $3$ are coprime, the inverter on its own can be used to invert and phase shift the signal.
-Namely we can first use $0$ or $1$ inverters to change the bit carried by a wire, and then two copies of it change the phase by $1 \bmod 3$ or four copies to change it by $-1 \bmod 3$.
-It seems likely that gadgets of similar size exist for other phase-signal transformations, but have not been able to find any.
+Namely, we can first use an inverter to change the bit carried by a wire if desired, and then two copies of the inverter to change the phase by $1 \bmod 3$ or four copies to change it by $-1 \bmod 3$.
+It seems likely that gadgets of similar size exist for all phase-signal transformations, but we have not been able to find any.